eclipse/che-theia-terminal-extension/README.md

 the go-lang and uses docker cli to create terminal connection based on docker exec.
 Client plugin it's Theia widget written on the Typescript.
 Minimal Theia core version to launch plugin: 0.3.8.

-# Build machine exec server side binary
+# Getting started server side
-To build machine exec server side uses go-lang version at least 1.10 or higher and docker.
+To build machine exec server side you need go-lang version at least 1.10 or higher, docker and dep tool.

+To install go-lang you can use [installation go-lang guide](https://golang.org/doc/install)

+To install docker you can use [installation docker guide](https://docs.docker.com/install)

-To manage golang dependencies we are using [dep tool](https://github.com/golang/dep).
+To manage go-lang dependencies we are using [dep tool](https://github.com/golang/dep).
+To install dep tool you can use [installation dep tool guide](https://golang.github.io/dep/docs/installation.html).

-To build server side binary you can use buildBinary.sh script.
+To build server side binary you run buildBinary.sh script:
+    ./buildBinary.sh

 Script builds server side binary inside docker container and save binary to the "machine-exec-server" directory.

-# Build docker image with machine exec server
+## Developing server side
+You change server side in the machine-exec server directory.
+To format code use:

+    go fmt ./...

-To create docker exec server side docker image you can use machine-exec-server/buildImage.sh script.
+To recompile code you can use compile.sh script:

+    ./compile.sh

+You can see list used go-lang dependencies in the Gopkg.toml file.

-## Getting started
+# Getting started client side

 Install [nvm](https://github.com/creationix/nvm#install-script).